dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

       - (e.g. app idea) identify citizens on social media or IRL who are isolated and find out why!
     - hmmm... others?

-(after completing the main thoughts here, summary above should be a bit more brief)

 <a name="a-cultural-revolution-and-a-cognitive-revolution" />